takomo-io/takomo-docs/docs/stack-properties/name.md

 For example, if your stack's path is **/dev/eu-west-1/vpc.yml/eu-west-1**, its generated name will be **dev-eu-west-1-vpc**.

-## Where to define
+## Usage in configuration

+`name` property can be defined in:

+- blueprint configuration files
+- stack configuration files

+### Blueprint config file

+When `name` property is defined in a blueprint configuration file:

+- its value is inherited by stacks that extend the blueprint

+### Stack config file

-The `name` property can be defined only in stack configuration files.
+When `name` property is defined in a stack configuration file:

+- if the stack extends a blueprint, its value completely overrides the value inherited from the blueprint
+- otherwise, its value is used as is

 ## Requirements